baibhavrajput/News-App-Android-Kotlin/README.md

 # News App

-News App is an Android app which is developed to display up to date news to the users.
+News App is an Android app developed to display up to date news to the users.

 ## Features
 - Users can see up to date news.